Coded Downlink Massive Random Access and a Finite de Finetti Theorem: Finite de Finetti Theorem

-In this section, we discuss the implications of Theorem \ref{thm:exch} and Theorem \ref{thm:exch_extend} towards the study of the de Finetti theorem and finite exchangeable sequences.
 The original de Finetti theorem states that every infinitely extendable sequence of exchangeable random variables has a distribution that is equivalent to an i.i.d.\ mixture.
-This result is later generalized to finite exchangeable sequences in \cite{dia-fre} where it is shown that if $(X_1, \cdots, X_k, \cdots, X_d)$ is an exchangeable sequence of random variables, then the distribution of $(X_1, \cdots, X_k) \sim p(\mathbf{x})$ is close to being an i.i.d.\ mixture in the sense that
+This result can be generalized to finite exchangeable sequences in what is known as the finite de Finetti theorem.
+Specifically, it is shown in \cite{dia-fre} that if $(X_1, \cdots, X_k, \cdots, X_d)$ is an exchangeable sequence of random variables, then the distribution of $(X_1, \cdots, X_k) \sim p(\mathbf{x})$ is close to being an i.i.d.\ mixture in the sense that